 A good relationship

-Delaying your child’s first drink requires you to make your expectations regarding alcohol very clear – not just to your child, but to the other adult influencers in their lives as well.
-Think about you gave you your first drink – have you had a chat to the equivalent person in your child’s life?
+Delaying your kid’s first drink requires you to make your expectations regarding alcohol very clear – not just to your kid, but to the other adult influencers in their lives as well.